-Sjoukje Osinga studied Artificial Intelligence and Cognitive Science in Groningen and Leuven.
-Her PhD research (2015, Wageningen) was on agent-based modelling (ABM) of knowledge management in the pig sector.
+Sjoukje Osinga is assistant professor at the Information Technology group of Wageningen University, within the department of Social Sciences.
+She studied Artificial Intelligence and Cognitive Science in Groningen and Leuven (1991).
+Her PhD from Wageningen University was on agent-based modelling of knowledge (ABM) management in the pig sector.
 As part of her PhD research, she spent six months in China, where she studied information management of pig farmers and pork chain stakeholders.
-Currently, her ABM research interests cover knowledge representation, human decision behaviour, and methodological issues.

-On ABM-related topics, Sjoukje participated in the Complex Adaptive Systems theme of WUR, see http://www.wageningenur.nl/en/About-Wageningen-UR/CAS.htm.
-She is member of SiLiCo Centre Wageningen (Simulating Life Sciences Complexity) is a virtual centre that acts as a portal to Wageningen Universitys expertise on modelling complex systems through agent-based simulations (http://www.wur.nl/en/Research-Results/Projects-and-programmes/silico.htm).
+Sjoukje is member of SiLiCo Centre Wageningen (Simulating Life Science’s Complexity), a virtual centre that acts as a portal to Wageningen University’s expertise on modelling complex systems through agent-based simulations (http://www.wur.nl/en/Research-Results/Projects-and-programmes/silico.htm).